Matir/wrongbaud.github.io/_posts/2019-11-25-MK-Teardown.md

 So what we need to do for the IO ports connected to the address lines is to set them to output mode as they will be used to write the address out to the target flash chip.
 The pins connected to the data lines will be set as input pins.
 So how do we do that over I2C?

-In order to set or read from these registers, we need to perform the following:
+In order to set these registers, we need to perform the following with the ESP32:

-1. Perform an I2C write packet, with the address of the target chip that we want to talk to.
+1. Send an I2C write packet, with the address of the target chip that we want to talk to.
 2. Wait for the ACK from the target chip
 3. Write the address of the register that we want to access
 4. Write the value that is desired at the previously written address